 - You don’t have to worry about fixing repairs (though you’ll still be responsible for the cost).

 - You have flexibility with your closing date.
-You can choose a date in as soon as 10 days or wait to close up to 60 days after accepting the offer.
+You can choose a date between 10-60 days after accepting the offer.

 Cons of Selling to Abodewell